 The film does have the benefit of John Travolta as the villain of the show.
 Travolta is good but the villain role he fills ends up being routine as a nemesis and certainly not of the stature that one expects of an actor of Travolta’s calibre – compare Travolta’s performance here to the way Jack Nicholson filled the villain role in Batman (1989) or Danny DeVito in Batman Returns (1992).
 Clearly, the producers were hoping to get more from John Travolta’s casting than they succeeded in imagining for him to do.

 Of the two films, The Punisher 90 is easily the better film, even though it discarded the character’s costume, never concerned itself with an origin story and was the lesser budgeted of the two.
 It at least had a perfect sense of the comic-bookish and delved into the dark avenging vigilante psychology; The Punisher 2004, by comparison, looks more like another big-budget action film than it ever does a comic-book adaptation.

 The Punisher was a reasonable hit and was followed by a superior sequel Punisher: War Zone (2008).
 Both Jonathan Hensleigh and Thomas Jane were absent and the title role recast with Ray Stevenson.
-Frank Castle also makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus and in the second season of the tv series Daredevil (2015– ) played by Jon Bernthal, who was subsequently spun out in his own tv series with The Punisher (2017– ).
+The Punisher then appeared in the second season of the tv series Daredevil (2015-8) played by Jon Bernthal and was subsequently spun out in his own tv series with The Punisher (2017– )..
+Frank Castle also makes a cameo appearance in the animated Iron Man: Rise of Technovore (2013) voiced by Norman Reedus.